Polyee99/MavenMarket_grocery_store_dashboard/README.md

 6. Explore the dashboard and interact with the visualizations.

 ## ⚙️Dashboard Walkthrough

-*	Navigation panel on the left side of every page
-### Executive Overview:
+### Topline Performance:
 *	Total revenue, profit, sales, and return rate.
-*	Revenue trend by week with dynamic filters for year.
-*	Orders by product Category with custom tooltip.
-*	Monthly KPIs
+*	Monthly KPIs for Transaction, Profit and Returns.
-*	Product detail table with additional metrics.
+*	Product detail table with additional metrics like brand, transaction, profit, margin and return rate.
-*	Top performed products.
-### Regional Sales:
-*	Map visualization showing sales by state and city.
+*	Map visualization showing sales in stores by state and city.
-*	Custom slicer for continents.
-### Product Performance:
+*	Treemap to show proportion of total visible regions.
+*	Weekly Revenue on a timeline comparison.
-*	Breakdown of specific product by revenue, order and profit gauge chart.
+*	Breakdown of product revenue vs target on a gauge chart.
-*	Filter profit by price and price adjustments to analyze performance over the years.
-*	Interactive metric-over-year comparison to track growth.
-### Customer Insights:
-*	Some customer related information with additional line chart to measure trends over the years.
-*	Analyze customer segmentation by name, total orders and revenue.
-*	Additional detail about top customer.
-*	Visualize sales by income and occupation on donut chart.

 ## 🚀 Project Methodology

 1. Data Cleaning: The raw data was cleaned using Power BI's Power Query Editor, ensuring that all records are complete and formatted properly.